hassini209/SR-FLIPFLOP-USING-CASE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=S+R′Q(t)Q(t+1)=S+R′Q(t)

 **Procedure**
+Step1: Define the specifications and initialize the design.
+Step2: Declare the name of the entity and architecture by using VHDL source code.
+Step3: Write the source code in VERILOG.
+Step4: Check the syntax and debug the errors if found, obtain the synthesis  report.
+Step5: Verify the output by simulating the source code.
+Step6: Write all possible combinations of input using the test bench.
+Step7: Obtain the place and route report.

 /* write all the steps invloved */